HPV vaccination in Japan: Professional society recommendations

-International comparison
+International context

-HPV vaccines were first introduced in WHO member states in 2006.As of 2024, most high-income countries maintain routine HPV vaccination programs.
-Australia reports over 80% coverage among adolescent girls and boys through school-based delivery, while Sweden and the United Kingdom consistently achieve rates above 70% under gender-neutral national programs.
-In the United States, coverage varies by state but averages around 60% nationally.
-France, which expanded its program to include boys in 2021, reports approximately 40% coverage.
+HPV vaccines were first introduced in WHO member states in 2006.
+As of 2024, most high-income countries maintain routine HPV vaccination programs.
+Australia reports vaccination coverage exceeding 80% through school-based delivery, while the United Kingdom has consistently achieved coverage above 70% through its national programme.
+According to the ECDC, Iceland, Portugal, and Norway reached the 2024 target of 90% HPV vaccination coverage among girls by age 15, and declining cervical cancer incidence has been reported among vaccinated cohorts across Europe.

-In contrast, Japan's HPV vaccine coverage remained below 1% for several years following the suspension of proactive recommendation in 2013.According to WHO estimates, 36% of females had received their first dose of the HPV vaccine by age 15 as of 2024.
+In contrast, Japan's HPV vaccine coverage remained below 1% for several years following the suspension of proactive recommendation in 2013.
+According to WHO estimates, 36% of females had received their first dose of the HPV vaccine by age 15 as of 2024.